PM Modi chairs UNSC debate; Calls for cooperation to combat maritime threats posed by non-state actors | Law-Order

 Modi is the first Indian Prime Minister to preside over a UN Security Council Open Debate, according to the Prime Minister's Office.

-The meeting was being attended by several heads of state and government of member states of the United Nations Security Council (UNSC), and high-level briefers from the UN system and key regional organisations.
+The meeting was attended by several heads of state and government of member states of the United Nations Security Council (UNSC), including Russian President Vladimir Putin and US Secretary of State Antony Blinken, and high-level briefers from the UN system and key regional organisations.

 The open debate was focussed on ways to effectively counter maritime crime and insecurity, and strengthen coordination in the maritime domain.